 14. Play snowballs.

-16. To blind Santa Claus, a Christmas tree. snow maiden from plasticine
+16. Blind Santa Claus, Christmas tree. plasticine snow maiden

 18. Make Christmas soap

-22. Draw or make a gift for parents, brothers, sisters. grandmothers, grandfathers
+22. Draw or make a gift for parents, brothers, sisters. grandparents

-25. Singing New Year's songs and learning new ones
+25. Sing New Year's songs and learn new ones

 26. Making Christmas toys from salt dough

-27. Making a bird feeder (my children and I made a simple bird feeder from scrap materials)
+27. We make a bird feeder (my children and I made a simple bird feeder from improvised materials)

 29. Try on / choose a New Year's costume